natalieagus/50002/docs/Labs/supp-cmos.md

 *No gifs provided here.
 You are to figure out the starting and ending measurement points yourself to compute tp rise and tp fall.*

-{:.highlight}
-Head to edimension to answer questions pertaining to this task.

 ### Conclusion